mklilley/fp-node-sql/README.md

 Typically, a remote postgres server still has `DB_NAME=postgres` as it's default database name and `PORT=5432`.

 It's often the case that you'll need to specify `?sslmode=require` at the end of the connection string for cloud based database connections - see [node-postgres docs](https://node-postgres.com/features/connecting) for more specifics.

+An [video walkthrough](https://www.youtube.com/watch?v=_SGMs3STWAY_ of how to continuiously deploy Node + Postgres to Azure cloud deployment can be found on my YouTube channel.